jaianthv/UGCT-2021---Doctoral-school/UGCT_python_course.md

 ```

 Did it work, were you able to see the image?
-One disadvantage of using the "cv.imshow" function is that you cannot adjust the grey scale value to be displayed or it has a scale bar to see the pixel values.
+One disadvantage of using the `cv.imshow` function is that you cannot adjust the grey scale value to be displayed or it has a scale bar to see the pixel values.
 So to be able to view those, we use matplotlib function as below.

 ```
 plt.matshow(Type your image name)